leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

   to be changed.
 - The func send_message_to_slack_user can be run async in multiple workers to improve send_menu_of_the_day_to_employees speed execution.
+- The class UpdatableListModelSerializer should be have unit test.

 ## Bibliography